Alex Smith: 2019 season

-2020 return and Comeback Player of the Year
+2020 season: Return and Comeback Player of the Year

+Smith was cleared by doctors to resume football activities in July 2020 with the team placing him on the physically unable to perform list to begin training camp before being activated on August 16, 2020.

 Smith's first game appearance since his injury occurred in 2020 against the Los Angeles Rams in Week 5.
-He entered the game after Kyle Allen left with an arm injury and finished with nine completions for 37 yards while being sacked six times as Washington lost 30–10.
-Smith made his next appearance in Week 9 after Allen left the game with a dislocated ankle, where he threw for 325 yards with a touchdown and three interceptions in a 23–20 loss against the New York Giants.
-Smith started against the Detroit Lions the following week, where he threw 55 times for 38 completions and 390 yards, all career highs, in a 30–27 road loss.
-The following week, Smith had his first win since the injury in a 20–9 game against the Cincinnati Bengals, in a game in which Bengals starting quarterback Joe Burrow also suffered a leg injury.
-During Week 13 against the 11–0 Pittsburgh Steelers, he helped lead Washington to a 23–17 upset victory with 296 passing yards and a touchdown.
+He entered the game after Kyle Allen left with an arm injury in the second quarter and finished with nine completions for 37 yards while being sacked six times as Washington lost 30–10.
+Smith made his next appearance in Week 9 against the New York Giants after Allen left the game with a dislocated ankle, throwing for 325 yards, a touchdown, and three interceptions during the 23–20 loss.
+In the next game against the Detroit Lions, Smith completed 38-of-55 passes for 390 yards, all career highs, during the 30–27 road loss.
+The following week, he had his first win since the injury in a 20–9 victory over the Cincinnati Bengals.
+During Week 13 against the 11–0 Pittsburgh Steelers, Smith helped lead Washington to a 23–17 upset road victory with 296 passing yards and a touchdown.
 The following week, he was pulled out of a game against the San Francisco 49ers due to a bone bruise in his right leg, reported at the time as calf soreness, and subsequently missed the rest of that game and the next two.

 Smith returned for the regular-season finale against the Philadelphia Eagles, throwing for 162 yards, two touchdowns, and two interceptions in the 20–14 victory as Washington clinched the NFC East.
-However, he did not play in the Wild Card Round 31–23 loss against the Tampa Bay Buccaneers due to lingering issues with his bone bruise.
+However, he did not play in the Wild Card Round against the eventual Super Bowl LV champion Tampa Bay Buccaneers due to lingering issues with his bone bruise.
+In Smith's place, Taylor Heinicke passed for 306 yards, a touchdown, and an interception during the 31–23 loss.
 Following the season, Smith was named the NFL Comeback Player of the Year by the Associated Press, Sporting News, and Pro Football Writers of America (PFWA).

+Smith was waived on March 5, 2021.

+Retirement

-Smith was released by the team on March 5, 2021.
-Despite garnering interest from several teams, he announced his retirement on April 19, 2021.
-In June, he was named the winner of the George Halas Award by the PFWA.
+Despite garnering interest from several teams to claim Smith off waivers, he announced his retirement on April 19, 2021.
+In June, Smith was named the winner of the George Halas Award by the PFWA.

+In June 2021, Smith signed a brand partnership with recovery shoe brand Oofos.
+He credited the shoes for helping with his recovery from his leg injury.